nukehub-dev/nukebox/README.md

 1. **Installation Directory Path**: Set the path where all the software will be installed.
 You can use the current directory or specify a custom directory.

-2. **Environment Name**: Enter a name for the Python virtual environment that will be created.
-The default name is "nuclear-boy," but you can provide a custom name.
+2. **Environment Name**: Enter a name for the virtual environment that will be created.
+The default name is `nuclear-boy`, but you can provide a custom name.

 3. **Geant4 Data Library Path**: If you choose to install Geant4 data, provide the path for the Geant4 data library.
 The default is a directory within the virtual environment.